sftcd/surveys/README.md

 ## Overview

-The current code collects and collates server cryptographic keys (SSH and TLS) and sees which of those are the same.
+The current code collects and collates server cryptographic keys (SSH and TLS) from hosts in a specified country that listen on port 25 (so are mail servers) and then sees which of those are re-using keys for SSH or TLS ports.

 - ```install-deps.sh``` is a first cut at an installer for dependencies

-- Then we need to select a list of IPv4 addresses, eiter from a previous run or from MaxMind
+- Then you need to select a list of IPv4 addresses, eiter from a previous run or from MaxMind for some country code, e.g. "IE".

-- ```skey-all.sh``` is our script to orchestrate things
+- ```skey-all.sh``` is the script to orchestrate things

 - The local ```Makefile``` can be used for bits'n'pieces in various ways